mjc-school/MJC-School/stage #2.5/module #2 ORM - JPA, Hibernate/#3. Persistence Context/content.md

 * REPLICATE - cascades the entity replicate operation.
 * LOCK - cascades the entity lock operation.

-The following examples will explain some aforementioned cascade operations using the following entities:
+The following examples will explain some before mentioned cascade operations using the following entities:

     @Entity
     public class Customer {